aitrenches/sorat/docs/deployment.md

 ## Overview

-SORAT supports flexible deployment options to meet the needs of modern port operations, including cloud, on-premise, and hybrid models.
+SRT supports flexible deployment options to meet the needs of modern port operations, including cloud, on-premise, and hybrid models.
 The deployment process is designed for reliability, scalability, and security, ensuring minimal downtime and rapid go-live.

 ## 1. Deployment Topology